ReyAyanami/invoicing-pipeline/docs/architecture/RATING_ENGINE.md

 > Apply: Price of $0.02/call (effective on that date)
 > Result: $24.68 charge with complete explainability

+> **Note**: This document uses `Decimal.js` examples for educational purposes.
+The actual implementation uses [Money and Quantity branded types](../development/MONEY_TYPE_SAFETY.md) which provide compile-time type safety on top of Decimal.js.

 ---

 ## Key Requirements